La Vallée de la Source

 The snowy owl is a very loyal life partner and they avoid people in the wild.
 They are still encountered in the north of Europe, Asia and Canada (the bird is also the symbol of Quebec), but it is an endangered species.

-The Eagle Owl, hear, see and remain silent
+hear, see and remain silent

 This is one of the largest owls in Europe, but they are not easy to see.
 The reason for this is that they only become active at dusk and they inhabit some very inaccessible parts of the forest, secluded rock faces or abandoned ruins.
 Sometimes they betray themselves with their typical call.
 Despite their impressive silhouette, solid build and 70cm height, fierce orange-red eye and proud upright ear tufts, they are completely harmless to humans.
 These birds are excellent hunters and they mainly focus on smaller prey such as young foxes, birds, rabbits, hares, rodents and smaller raptors and they sometimes travel great distances to catch their prey.